pskelsey/4C-model/docs/Documentation.md

 </p>

 ## Emissions panel
 Select your climate variable, future time-period, and CO2 emissions scenario using the knobs.
 Select the month of the year or the season using the list box.
 For seasonal averages of the selected climate variable, Spr = spring (MAM), Sum = summmer (JJA), Aut = autumn (SON), and Win = winter (DJF).
+The climate change data are probabilistic, therefore a range of climate values will be provided for each grid cell (see [Climate data](#climate-data)).

 ## Landscapes panel
 Here you define the distribution of locations (grid cells) that you want to use in your risk assessment.
+First, the 'Areas' radio buttons (No / Yes) are used to determine whether or not you want the area of the selected crop / land use type within each 25 km grid cell to be incoporated into model projections.
+'No' will produce a range of projected model values for each grid cell.
+'Yes' will provide a cumulative total for the area of crop / land use within each selected cell, for example, if your risk model .
+If 'Yes' is selected then the numeric field beneath will become available to enter the density

-First, the 'Weighting' radio buttons are used to determine how you want the area of land use types in each cell to be incoporated: None = area is ingored in projected values; Area = projected values in each grid cell *i* are weighted by the overall area of the land use type of interest *j* in the distribution of locations, value<sub>i</sub> = value<sub>i</sub> x (regional area of type<sub>j</sub> / regional area of all types).
+latter is used if you want  are a cumulative total  in each grid cell *i* are weighted by the overall area of the land use type of interest *j* in the distribution of locations, value<sub>i</sub> = value<sub>i</sub> x (regional area of type<sub>j</sub> / regional area of all types).

 projected values in each grid cell *i* are weighted weighted by the relative area of the selected land type in the the distribution of locations